-CaRDI is a group of research and outreach faculty and professionals working in critical areas of community development.
-A federation of programs including LEAD-NY, the Cornell Farmworker Program, the Rural Schools Association, and Rust 2 Green partner with other CaRDI faculty working in focal areas such as land use, regional economic development, community and energy, and demographics.
+CaRDI works closely with a federation of programs including LEAD-NY, the Cornell Farmworker Program, the Rural Schools Association, and Rust 2 Green in focal areas such as land use, regional economic development, community and energy, and demographics.

 Our food system is very complex, and it is more crucial than ever for our industry professionals to engage in meaningful dialogue with consumers, work collaboratively with diverse partners, and participate in the public policy process.
 We need effective leaders that are able and willing to accept such challenges, and LEAD New York gives leaders the tools they will need to be successful in those roles.
 Learn more

 The Cornell Farmworker Program (CFP) is dedicated to improving the living and working conditions of farmworkers and their families.
 CFP recognizes farmworkers’ contributions to society, and supports their acceptance and full participation in local communities.
 CFP’s current efforts include: assessing farmworker needs; surveying immigration concerns; examining farmworkers’ social and economic interactions, health, culture, and future prospects; farmworker demographics; workplace relations; and providing on-farm English as a second language instruction.
 CFP provides student internship and research opportunities.
 Learn more

 The Rural Schools Association is a statewide, member driven organization dedicated to representing the interests of small and rural school districts in New York State.
 Approximately 300 school districts and BOCES units are currently enrolled as members of RSA.
 Learn more